The Block-wise Circumcentered-Reflection Method: Numerical illustrations

-As shown in Section \ref{sec:onestepCRM-hyperplane}, Bw-CRM, when applied to solving this problem by taking the $p$ individual hyperplanes forming the equations (as the main block $\mathcal{H}$), finds the solution $\bar z$ in just one iteration --- barring some bad luck, as already discussed.
-If we set $z_0 = 0$, thus $C_{\mathcal{H}}(0)=\bar z$ and problem \eqref{lsp} becomes the minimum norm of under-determined system problem (MNP).
-It is well-known that if $A$ has full rank we can solve \eqref{lsp} by using the Moore-Penrose pseudo-inverse of $A$, as $\bar z= z_0 + A^T(AA^T)^{-1}(b - Az_{0})$.
+As shown in Section \ref{sec:onestepCRM-hyperplane}, Bw-CRM, when applied to solving this problem by taking the $p$ individual hyperplanes forming the equations (as the main block $\mathcal{H}$), finds the solution $\hat z$ in just one iteration --- hatring some \emph{bad luck}, as already discussed.
+If we set $z = 0$, thus $C_{\mathcal{H}}(0)=\hat z$ and problem \eqref{lsp} becomes the minimum norm of under-determined system problem (MNP).
+It is well-known that if $A$ has full rank we can solve \eqref{lsp} by using the Moore-Penrose pseudo-inverse of $A$, as $\hat z= z + A^T(AA^T)^{-1}(b - Az)$.

 In order to illustrate various possible choices of blocks for Bw-CRM, we solve problem \eqref{lsp} using matrix coming from a finite element modeling, called \texttt{FIDAP005}, and available at Matrix Market~\cite{Boisvert:1997gt}.
-The matrix $A$ is given by selecting respectively the first 12, 24 and 27 rows of \texttt{FIDAP005}, $b$ is the correspondent vector of ones and we take $z_0= 0$.
+The matrix $A$ is given by selecting respectively the first 12, 24 and 27 rows of \texttt{FIDAP005}, $b$ is the correspondent vector of ones and we take $z= 0$.
 The structure of the entire sparse matrix \texttt{FIDAP005} is shown in Figure~\ref{fig:FIDAP005}.

-Next, we show the results for Bw-CRM in Tables \ref{tab:fidap005-12x27}, \ref{tab:fidap005-24x27} and \ref{tab:fidap005-27x27}, where each underlying subspace under consideration is given by a row equation of $Az=b$.
+Next, we show the results for Bw-CRM in \Cref{tab:fidap005-12x27,tab:fidap005-24x27,tab:fidap005-27x27}, where each subspace under consideration is given by a row equation of $As=b$.
 The different size of block choices are displayed in the first column of the tables, followed by the number of blocks, the number of projections/reflections, the number of iterations, the norm of the residue and the CPU time, in seconds.
 The stopping criterion was having the norm of the residue smaller than the labeled tolerance \texttt{tol}.
+Note that \Cref{tab:fidap005-27x27} presents the results where the sparse block structure of matrix \texttt{FIDAP005} is explored.

 As expected by the results of Section \ref{sec:onestepCRM-hyperplane}, the full block Bw-CRM converges in one iteration for the hyperplane intersection problems above.
 Note that we have to be careful when looking at the CPU time as it depends on the inner linear system solver for finding circumcenters.
 What we can say, though, is that the number of iterations tends to slightly increase as the number of blocks increase.
 It would be interesting to investigate whether there exists a sort of optimal block size, with respect to particular instances.